BoTaylorZhou/BoTaylorZhou1.github.io/_pages/about.md

 Whether you’re an industry partner, researcher, or student, We’d love to hear from you.
 We're always open to new ideas, collaborations, and conversations about shaping the future of next-generation mobility system.

 ## 💡 Research & Proposals
-I have completed two research projects:
+I have completed a research project:
 - Design and analysis of distributed optimization algorithm based on event-triggered mechanism, 61803056, granted by National Nature Science Foundation of China, *2019.01-2021.12*.
--	Design and analysis of distributed optimization algorithm for large scale systems, cstc2018jcyjAX0365, granted by Nature Science Foundation of Chongqing, *2018.08-2021.07*.

-We welcome opportunities to co-develop research projects and grant proposals that connect academic insights with real-world impact.
+I welcome opportunities to co-develop research projects and grant proposals that connect academic insights with real-world impact.

 ## 🎤 Talks & Workshops
 We offer tailored presentations, workshops, and guest lectures for academic, civic, and industry audiences on next-generation mobility systems.